on this page you’ll find:

 Brain Pickings: Speaking of Maria Popova, this is her blog, which is chock full of astounding and beautiful reflections on all things, especially writing and creativity.

-in 2018-2019, i embarked on an epic journey of living internationally rent-free for nearly a year.
+in 2018-2019, i embarked on an epic journey of living internationally (and domestically) rent-free for nearly a year.
 You can do this, too: as a short 2-week stint, or a longer stretch.
 Even if you have kids.
 Think your own personal international writing retreat, a cheaper way to do research for a book, a break to fill your creative well.

 This is the ultimate creative life hack for writers.